wp-plugins/jquery-archive-list-widget/readme.txt

 2. Here you can see a list of archives and its month archives expanded.

 == Change Log ==
+= 1.3 =
+* Improved query performance and added option to exclude categories. (thanks to Michael Westergaard for the work)

 = 1.2.3 =
 * Fixing i18n bug due to new wordpress changes, now it loads your language (if it was translated) correctly.